Mikkolehtimaki/neuro-mor/README.md

   IFAC-PapersOnLine, 50(1), pp.7687-7692.
 - Lehtimäki, M., Paunonen, L., and Linne M.L., Projection-based order reduction of a nonlinear biophysical neuronal network model (submitted 2019).

+Our work can also be followed in my [ResearchGate profile](https://www.researchgate.net/profile/Mikko_Lehtimaeki)!